- What is ecological and landscape classification (ELC)?

 Yukon Biophysical Ecosystem Classification

 The Yukon Biophysical Ecosystem Classification (YBEC) uses similar concepts to the Biogeoclimatic Ecosystem Classification System of British Columbia.
 YBEC has climate and site-level classification, but considers climate to be the primary influence on ecosystem development and distribution.
 YBEC provides detailed site-level ecological mapping and interpretation.
-Efforts to develop detailed site-level units are ongoing in Yukon.
+Efforts to develop detailed site-level units are ongoing in the Yukon.

 National Ecological Framework